Yshzi/cse15l-lab-reports/LabReport2.md

 # **Lab Report 2 Servers and Bugs**
-In week 2 of lab, we doved into running a website locally on our own computers, and even ran a website on a remote server.
+In week 2 of lab, we dove into running a website locally on our own computers, and even ran a website on a remote server.
 The following week, week 3, we focused more on bugs, testing code, and the process of debugging it.
 ## Part 1
 ### Code for StringServer.java:
 ```